kolban-google/sftp-gcs/README.md

 - In order for the SFTP application to be able to read and write from GCS, it must have an identity that it can use to authenticate.
 - In order for the SFTP application to be able to write to Google Cloud Logging, the identity must also have the role `roles/logging.admin` or `roles/logging.logWriter` in addition to having access to the GCS bucket.
 [Documentation reference](https://cloud.google.com/logging/docs/access-control)

-The current implementation uses application default credentials.
-This means that the application uses the environment configured values.

 Arguments:

 * `--bucket [BUCKET_NAME]` - The name of the bucket to work against.
 This is a **required** parameter.